-The Company presented the West Australian Symphony Orchestra and the Education Chamber Orchestra (EChO) in 544 performances, workshops and artist development activities to more than 206,844 people during the year ended 31 December 2016.
-The total of 544 performances includes 347 classes in the Crescendo program and 12 classes in the OKME! program.
-Performances were principally presented at the Perth Concert Hall & His Majesty's Theatre.
+The Company presented the West Australian Symphony Orchestra and the Education Chamber Orchestra (EChO) in 537 performances, workshops and artist development activities to more than 204,000 people during the year ended 31 December 2017.
+The total of 537 performances includes 334 classes in the Crescendo program which remains the only long-term sustainable El Sistema inspired music education program in Western Australia.
+Orchestral performances were principally presented at the Perth Concert Hall & His Majesty's Theatre.
 Performances were also presented at several other venues and schools both in Perth and in regional centres.